Main Policy Content

 - “Claiming” a public area (table, corner, etc.) by leaving personal effects for extended periods of time when the owner is not actually in the facility

 - Unwanted advances or flirtation with staff or users

 - Attempts to intimidate staff or users to obtain preferential treatment or access to services

 - Vagrancy, sleeping*

 Difficult behavior may be confronted in much the same manner as disruptive behavior, by first alerting the individual(s) that the behavior is making others uncomfortable and requesting that the behavior stop.
-Persistent difficult behavior may require the intervention of University Police/Campus Security or the Office of Student Conduct or may indicate emotional or psychological issues.
+Persistent difficult behavior may require the intervention of University Police/Campus Security or the Office of Student Accountability and Conflict Response or may indicate emotional or psychological issues.

 *Regarding vagrancy or routinely sleeping in the facility – the University does not have a specific policy regarding vagrancy, as the Libraries is a public facility.
 However, there is a clear distinction between someone using the facility primarily as a residence and/or to sleep and someone who occasionally naps when using the facility for study, research, etc. The former is a clear misuse because it discourages others from making full use of the facility and its resources.
 Typically, vagrancy involves non-University users.
 If the behavior persists after a user has been confronted by Libraries’ faculty or staff, contact University Police/Campus Security.